 Varicose veins are twisted, enlarged veins.
-Any superficial vein may become varicosed, but the veins most commonly affected are those in your legs.
-That's because standing and walking upright increases the pressure in the veins of your lower body.
+Any vein that is close to the skin's surface (superficial) can become varicosed.
+Varicose veins most commonly affect the veins in the legs.
+That's because standing and walking increase the pressure in the veins of the lower body.

 For many people, varicose veins and spider veins — a common, mild variation of varicose veins — are simply a cosmetic concern.
 For other people, varicose veins can cause aching pain and discomfort.
 Sometimes varicose veins lead to more-serious problems.